 Type 1 diabetes patients diagnosed at young age ‘have shorter life expectancy’

-The authors of a study said there is a need to consider adding recommendations about the age of onset in future guidelines.
+The authors said there is a need to consider adding recommendations about the age of onset in future guidelines.

 Life expectancy for individuals with younger onset disease is on average 16 years shorter than people without diabetes, and 10 years shorter than those diagnosed at an older age, the findings published in The Lancet show.

 With around half of individuals with type 1 diabetes diagnosed before the age of 14, the authors of the study said it highlights a need to consider wider and earlier use of cardioprotective measures such as statins and blood pressure lowering drugs for those affected.

 Their findings suggest that individuals diagnosed before the age of 10 have a 30-times greater risk of serious cardiovascular outcomes such as heart attack and heart disease than those in the general population.